Today's best Memorial Day 2020 deals: Laptops, exercise gear, mattresses, and more

 CNET's Cheapskate scours the web for great deals on tech products and much more.
 For the latest deals and updates, follow the Cheapskate on Facebook and Twitter.
 Find more great buys on the CNET Deals page and check out our CNET Coupons page for the latest promo codes from Best Buy, Walmart, Amazon and more.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page.

-Discuss: Today's best Memorial Day 2020 deals: Laptops, home exercise gear, mattresses, vacuums, and more
+Discuss: Get the best Memorial Day 2020 deals: Laptops, home exercise gear, mattresses, vacuums, and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.